PHPOffice/PhpSpreadsheet/README.md

 This branch (1.30.x) is *not* the latest version of PhpSpreadsheet, and may therefore lack features and bug fixes found in the latest version.

+## End Of Support Notice

+Security patches will continue to be applied to this branch until 2027-02-28.
+At that date, no further changes, including security patches, will be applied.
+You are encouraged to upgrade to the master branch (release 5) before that date.

 ## Security Changes Only

 Except for security changes, no further maintenance will be applied to this branch.